-Earlier this month, American Express rolled out a huge refresh to their top-tier Platinum Card® from American Express, adding a slew of new benefits while pumping the annual fee from $550 to $695 a year (see rates & fees).
-While not all those new benefits are worthwhile, one of the best is a new credit of up to $179 a year to cover the cost of CLEAR membership.
+In 2021, American Express rolled out a huge refresh to their top-tier Platinum Card® from American Express, adding a slew of new benefits while pumping the annual fee from $550 to $695 a year (see rates & fees).
+While not all those new benefits are worthwhile, one of the best is a new credit of up to $189 a year to cover the cost of CLEAR membership.

-On its face, that’s a pretty good deal.
+On its face, that's a pretty good deal.
 CLEAR is a privately run trusted traveler program that gets you through airport security faster.
-Its steep price tag has scared away many travelers: Is it really worth paying $179 a year?
-Now, the Platinum Card will cover every cent of it.
+But its steep price tag has scared away many travelers: Is it really worth paying $189 a year?
+If you have the Platinum Card, it covers every cent of it.

 But you can do even better.
-By employing an easy way to cut that initial signup cost, this new CLEAR credit can be a two-for-one: Get CLEAR for yourself and a family member.
+By employing an easy way to cut that initial signup cost, this new CLEAR credit can be a two-for-one: Get CLEAR for yourself and a family member – at least for now.

-Read on for everything you need to know about maximizing the new Amex Platinum CLEAR credit.
+Read on for everything you need to know about maximizing the Amex Platinum CLEAR credit.